etm/markus.rb/README.md

 # Markup UnderScore

-Copyright (C) 2004-2016 Jürgen Mangler <juergen.mangler@univie.ac.at>
+Copyright (C) 2004-2016 Jürgen Mangler <juergen.mangler@gmail.comt>

-MarkUS is freely distributable according to the terms of the GNU Lesser General Public License (see the file 'COPYING').
+MarkUS is freely distributable according to the terms of the GNU Lesser General Public License 3.0 (see the file 'COPYING').

-This program is distributed without any warranty.
+This code is distributed without any warranty.
 See the file 'COPYING' for details.

 ## Introduction